friendica/friendica-addons/twitter/README.md

 Installation
 ------------

-To use this plugin you have to register an [application](https://apps.twitter.com/) for your friendica instance on Twitter.
+To use this addon you have to register an [application](https://apps.twitter.com/) for your friendica instance on Twitter.
 Please leave the field "Callback URL" empty.

-After the registration please enter the values for "Consumer Key" and "Consumer Secret" in the [administration](admin/plugins/twitter).
+After the registration please enter the values for "Consumer Key" and "Consumer Secret" in the [administration](admin/addons/twitter).

 Where to find
 -------------